Litee/prevent-duplicate-tabs-chrome-extension/README.md

 ## How to install

 1. Clone extension to your machine - e.g. `git clone https://github.com/Litee/prevent-duplicate-tabs-chrome-extension.git`
-1. Look into `background.js` and `manifest.json`.
+1. Look into `manifest.json` and `src/background.js`.
 It is always a good idea to check that code does not do anything suspicious and does not have too many permissions ;)
+1. Build the project using `npm run build`
 1. Open chrome://extensions tab in your Chrome browser
 1. Activate developer mode (required for next step)
 1. Install extension as unpacked